IgniteUI/igniteui-docfx/en/components/grid/groupby.md

 ### Group Row Templates

-The group row without its expand/collapse UI is fully templatable.
+The group row except for the expand/collapse UI is fully templatable.
 By default it renders a grouping icon and displays the field name and value it represents.
 The grouping record template is rendered against has the following signature:

 ```typescript
 export interface IGroupByRecord {